All Environmental Education Programs are free to all school and community groups in Ottawa County.

 2021 Women in Conservation series has come to a close.
 If you would like to be placed on a mailing list to receive our 2022 workshop brochure, please contact Becky Simpson, Environmental Educator at 419-898-1595 or firstname.lastname@example.org

 To celebrate agriculture and honor our local producers, the Ottawa Soil & Water Conservation District, Natural Resources Conservation Service, Farm Service Agency, OSU Extension, and various sponsors are hosting an Agriculture Community Breakfast.

-This year we will be having breakfast at the Ottawa National Wildlife Refuge on March 19th!
-Join us for a drive-it-yourself tour of the Wildlife Refuge.
-The event will begin at 8:30 a.m. at the Ottawa National Wildlife Refuge visitors center off of St. Rt.
-2. The cost to attend the event is $5.00.
+The 2022 Ag Breakfast is taking place on March 19th at the St. John's church in Oak Harbor.
+The cost to attend the event is $5.00 and reservations are required.
 All proceeds go back into the community through scholarships that will be awarded to High School students residing in Ottawa County who are going into agriculture, wildlife, forestry or soil and water fields.
 No refunds will be given.
 For more information about our Ag Scholarship, please call OSU Extension at 419-898-3631.